kubecost/docs/troubleshoot-install.md

 Forwarding from `127.0.0.1` indicates kubecost should be reachable via a browser at `http://127.0.0.1:9090` or `http://localhost:9090`.

- In some cases it may be nesscary for kubectl to bind to all interfaces.
-This can be done with the additon of the flag `--address 0.0.0.0`.
+In some cases it may be necessary for kubectl to bind to all interfaces.
+This can be done with the addition of the flag `--address 0.0.0.0`.

 ```
 $ kubectl port-forward --address 0.0.0.0 --namespace kubecost deployment/kubecost-cost-analyzer 9090
 Forwarding from 0.0.0.0:9090 -> 9090
 ```

-Navigating to kubecost while port-forwarding should result in "Handling connections" output:
+Navigating to kubecost while port-forwarding should result in "Handling connection" output in the terminal:

 ```
 kubectl port-forward --address 0.0.0.0 --namespace kubecost deployment/kubecost-cost-analyzer 9090